 Wearing Green on St. Patrick's Day

-ST. Patrick’s blue is actually a color.
-George the third created an order of knights for the kingdom of Ireland in the eighteenth century, “The order of St. Patrick."
+St. Patrick’s blue is actually a color.
+George III created an order of knights for the kingdom of Ireland in the 18th century: "The order of St. Patrick."
 The order’s official color was sky blue, now known as "St. Patrick blue."

 Green has become attached to Ireland.
-Some believe green is Ireland’s country’s “Official color.”
+Some believe green is Ireland’s official color.
 Ireland has no official color.
 Two hues of blue, St. Patrick’s blue and presidential blue are widely used by the government in Ireland.
 Though wearing a color was a tradition practiced long after the inception of even the holiday, the color blue is the color long associated with St. Patrick.
 Imagine if the day had remained blue instead of green.

 Wearing green on St. Patrick’s Day has most of its origin from the Irish living in America.
 Irish immigrants in the US held some of the first St. Patrick’s day parades.
 It was an opportunity to express a political statement about the discontent with their low social status in America.
 Green was synonymous with the non-sectarian Irish republican, thus the wearing of the color on March seventeenth.
 It became a tradition in the nineteenth century in New York among the growing Irish immigrant population.
 Especially during the Great Famine of the 1840s to 50s, Irish people wore green and carried Irish flags with American Flags, to express pride in their home country.